whitewolf101/Onn.-4k-2023-Streaming-Box-Rooting-and-Remote-Button-Remapping/README.md

 ### Step 2: Enable Developer Option and USB debugging

 Go to `Settings -> Device Preferences -> About -> Build` and press `Build` option 7 times and you should see pop-up message as "You are a developer".
-After enabling Developer option go to `Settings -> Device Preferences -> Developer Options` and enable `USB debugging`.
+After enabling Developer option go to `Settings -> Device Preferences -> Developer Options` and enable `USB debugging`

+Reboot the device

 This should trigger a pop-up to allow USB debugging when the Onn.
 4k streaming box is connected to a Linux system.
 Select always allow debugging option for the Linux system.